vexeye/vex/README.md

 #### Lamda functions

-Anonymous lamda functions are short-lived functions that can be defined only under a certain context, such as a callback for another function.
+Anonymous lamda functions are short-lived functions that are bound to a callback of another function, and cannot be declared somewhere else.

 They can be one of types:
 - Syncronous